soz-live/soz-live.github.io/_posts/2024-02-09-Moving-to-Open-Source.md

 There seems to be three options available to me at present:

-- Remain a single developer / single user project.
+1. Remain a single developer / single user project.
-- Dive straight into Open Source head first and try to keep my head above water.
+2. Dive straight into Open Source head first and try to keep my head above water.
-- Keep the the project Closed, grow the community slowly by building a team of Developers and Testers and the open it up later on.
+3. Keep the the project Closed, grow the community slowly by building a team of Developers and Testers and the open it up later on.

 ## The Solution

 While I could continue to do Option 1, to ease myself into the open source scene, I am choosing Option 3.

 While this may not appease everyone, I hope that you can understand the reasoning behind it.

-If you'd like to be part of the team, jump over to the Community page and sign up.